bufbuild/protobuf-es/docs/src/content/docs/guides/extensions.md

 `getExtension` never returns `undefined`.
 If the extension is not set, it returns the default value for the field type (e.g., `0` for numeric types, `[]` for repeated fields, an empty message for message fields).

+Because extension values are decoded from binary on read, `getExtension` accepts an optional third argument with [binary serialization options](/guides/serialization/#binary-serialization-options), such as `recursionLimit`.

 ## Mutating repeated extension values

 Extensions are stored as [unknown fields](/guides/serialization/#unknown-fields) on the message.
 Reading an extension value deserializes it from binary data each time.
 To mutate a repeated extension, read the value, modify it, then store it back: